xanimos/feedback-forge/packages/payload-plugin/README.md

       },
       allowAnonymousSubmissions: true,
       cron: '*/5 * * * *', // Optional: cron schedule to process feedback
-      feedbackSystemPrompt: 'You are an expert software engineer...', // Optional: custom AI prompt }),
+    }),
   ],
   // ... rest of your config